 As a freshman, Lessly Rocha quickly found her place in the ACU community, joining in time-honored traditions like Sing Song and Freshman Follies and kicking off new traditions like tailgating and football at Wildcat Stadium.
-She joined other freshmen in Cornerstone, a first-year seminar class that sets the foundation for students’ liberal arts education at ACU.
+She joined other freshmen in Cornerstone, a first-year seminar class that sets the foundation for their education at ACU.

 “I’ve made some great friends, and I love that my advisors and my professors really care about me,” said Rocha, a marketing and Christian ministry double major.
 “The people I’ve met at ACU make me feel at home, like family.”

-For the fourth year in a row, ACU was the highest-ranking university in Texas in the U.S. News & World Report “Academic Programs to Look For” benchmarks focused on student success – placing in six of eight categories for 2022-23.
+For the fifth year in a row, ACU was among the highest-ranking universities in the nation in the U.S. News “Academic Programs to Look For” benchmarks focused on student success.
+ACU placed in five of eight categories for 2024 – including first-year experience – more than any other college or university in Texas.

 ACU’s innovative approach to student orientation ensures all new Wildcats and their families begin their journey with a comprehensive introduction to college life.
 They learn about campus through an online series leading up to a two-day on-campus summer orientation.